Elisha Bidwell, LMFT discusses her Parent Regulation Cheat Sheet and how PANS PANDAS caregivers can utilize it.

 Elisha: For kids, I tend to introduce these strategies in a more playful way.
 For example, I use superhero poses to teach about posture; pretend to be a cooked and uncooked noodle to notice the difference between tense muscles and relaxed muscles; play games involving blowing feathers or cotton balls to encourage deep slow, breathing; and singing together or singing competitions are a fun way to incorporate vocalizations.
 I even made up a self-compassion song I sing with my own child.
 The main takeaway for using these strategies with kids is: engage in play, incorporate biobehavioral strategies where you can, let go of your agenda for a certain outcome, and have fun.

 Many of these child-friendly practices will be included in a course I’m developing called Nurturing the Sensitive Brain, a self-paced, online course that gives you knowledge and skills to help your child thrive in an overstimulating world—all while increasing your own resilience.
-You can sign up for my newsletter to be the first to know when the course is open.
+Please visit my website for more information.
+Elisha Bidwell

 Six Strategies for Regulation